-My list of the most talented hockey players I have ever seen in the National Hockey League has to include Alexei Zhamnov.
+One of the most talented players ever to skate in the National Hockey League has to be Alexei Zhamnov.

 Zhamnov graduated from Moscow Dynamo to join the Winnipeg Jets for four years.
 He was best known as Teemu Selanne's centerman during the Finnish Flash's highest scoring days.
 Zhamnov, nicknamed "Archie" due to his uncanny resemblance to the famous cartoon character, moved on to Chicago in 1996 for 8 seasons.
 He rounded up his career with brief appearances with Philadelphia and Boston.

-In some ways I think it is a case of buyer-beware by NHL teams and for fan expectations.
+In many ways it was a case of buyer-beware by NHL teams and for fan expectations.
 The old Soviet school of hockey trained centermen differently than North Americans.
-The center is still arguably the most important player on the ice, but in Soviet hockey the wingers get the offensive chances more so than the center.
-I don't know if there has been a Soviet-trained center - not even Igor Larionov or Sergei Fedorov - who did not frustrate North American fans with perceived indifferent play.
+The center is still arguably the most important player on the ice, but in Soviet hockey the wingers get the offensive chances more so than the center. .

 Alexei Zhamnov's final line sounds like this: 807 NHL games played with 249 goals and 470 assists for 719 points.
 In the lockout shortened 1995 season he was a second team NHL All Star.
 Internationally he represented his country at three Olympics, winning gold in 1992, silver in 1998 and silver in 2002.
 A career ending ankle injury prevented him from playing in 2006.